kubernetes/enhancements/keps/sig-docs/20191020-doc-policies-for-third-party-content.md

 Some third party content is necessary in order for Kubernetes to function.
 For example: container runtimes (containerd, CRI-o, Docker), networking policy (CNI plugins), Ingress controllers, and logging all require third party components.
-Pages like [Logging Using Elasticsearch and Kibana](https://kubernetes.io/docs/tasks/debug-application-cluster/logging-elasticsearch-kibana/) are highly specific to a third party offering and seem more like third party product documentation than Kubernetes open source documentation.
+Pages like [Logging Using Stackdriver](https://kubernetes.io/docs/tasks/debug-application-cluster/logging-stackdriver/) are highly specific to a third party offering and seem more like third party product documentation than Kubernetes open source documentation.